brian428/sencha-grails-asset-pipeline/README.md

 ## Configuration

 Other than installing the plugin, the only other config option is to set a `grails.assets.sencha.appRootPath` in your `Config.groovy` file.
 This lets the plugin know what your Sencha application's root is.
+It's a relative path from your `assets/javascripts` folder.

+For example, if your app is located at:
+`grails-app/assets/javascripts/app`

+then you'd set this config option to:
+`grails.assets.sencha.appRootPath = "app"`

-It's a relative path from your `assets\javascripts` folder.
-For example, if your app is located at `grails-app/assets/javascripts/app`, then you'd use `grails.assets.sencha.appRootPath = "app"`.
-By default, it will treat your `assets\javascripts` folder as the app root.
+By default, it will treat your `assets/javascripts` folder as the app root.